20 Minute Loaded Vegetarian Nachos

 - Enjoy them immediately.
 I recommend serving these nachos immediately because they’re hard to reheat once the cheese is melted and you’ve added the sauce.

 - Add fresh herbs!
 Add a sprinkle of fresh cilantro before serving the nachos for a punch of fresh and delicious flavour.

 Connect with Hannah Magee, RD!

-I hope you love this recipe for no-meat, loaded veggie nachos as much as I do.
+I hope you love this recipe for loaded veggie, no meat nachos as much as I do.
 If you try it, let me know what you think by leaving a rating and a review in the comments below.
 Oh, and be sure to take a photo and tag me on @hannahmagee_rd so I can see!

-PS: If you liked this recipe, I think you’ll love my Healthy 7-Layer Bean Dip just as much!
+PS: If you liked this recipe, I think you’ll love my Vegetarian Irish Nachos just as much!

 For the Loaded Veggie Nachos:

 - 125 grams corn tortilla chips, about 1/2 large bag

 - 1 cup canned black beans, drained and rinsed